pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-retentionlabel-ensure.md

 : URL of the site where the retentionlabel from a file to apply is located

 `--fileUrl [fileUrl]`
-: The server-relative URL of the file that should be labelled.
+: The site- or server relative URL of the file that should be labelled.
 Specify either `fileUrl` or `fileId` but not both.

 `i, --fileId [fileId]`
 : The UniqueId (GUID) of the file that should be labelled.
 Specify either `fileUrl` or `fileId` but not both.